webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 #### Git repository

 A URL for a public Git repository containing one or more behavior files.
 Optionally, you can specify a branch and/or a relative path within the repository to specify exactly which behavior files within the repository should be used.
-The workflow editor will validate that the URL exists, is a Git repository, and that the branch name is valid if a branch is specified.
+The workflow editor will validate that the URL can be reached and is a Git repository.
+If a branch name is specified, the workflow editor will also validate that the branch exists in the Git repository.

 _**Page Timing**_